nikitagusarov/website_source/content/en/post/2021-09-26-shortcuts/index.md

 - No need to switch between input devices

 Consequently, the more proficient shortcut user may not even need to move the hands away from the keyboard.
-Using a laptop with trackpad or a keyboard with integrated ultranav device (ex: a *trackpoint*) makes it even easier to avoid unnessessary movements.
+Using a laptop with trackpad or a keyboard with integrated ultranav device (ex: a *trackpoint*) makes it even easier to avoid unnecessary movements.

 However, there are some drawbacks in using shortcuts: